filipw/Strathweb.CacheOutput/README.md

 Usage
 --------------------

-	//Cache for 100s on the server, inform the client that response is valid for 100s [CacheOutput(ClientTimeSpan = 100, ServerTimeSpan = 100)]
+	//Cache for 100 seconds on the server, inform the client that response is valid for 100 seconds [CacheOutput(ClientTimeSpan = 100, ServerTimeSpan = 100)]
         public IEnumerable<string> Get()
         {
             return new string[] { "value1", "value2" };
         }

-	//Cache for 100s on the server, inform the client that response is valid for 100s.
+	//Cache for 100 seconds on the server, inform the client that response is valid for 100 seconds.
 Cache for anonymous users only.
         [CacheOutput(ClientTimeSpan = 100, ServerTimeSpan = 100, AnonymousOnly = true)]
         public IEnumerable<string> Get()
         {
             return new string[] { "value1", "value2" };
         }

-	//Inform the client that response is valid for 50s.
+	//Inform the client that response is valid for 50 seconds.
 Force client to revalidate.
         [CacheOutput(ClientTimeSpan = 50, MustRevalidate = true)]
         public string Get(int id)
         {
             return "value";
         }

-	//Cache for 50s on the server.
+	//Cache for 50 seconds on the server.
 Ignore querystring parameters when serving cached content.
         [CacheOutput(ServerTimeSpan = 50, ExcludeQueryStringFromCacheKey = true)]
         public string Get(int id)
         {